drhsqlite/pikchr/doc/userman.md

 ## Text Is Positioned Around The Center Of The Object

-The anchor point for text annotations is the center of the bounding box for the whole object.
+The anchor point for text annotations is usually the center of the bounding box for the whole object.
 This is intuitive for block objects and straight lines.
 But for multi-segment lines, the text might not be near the line itself.
 For example, in the following four-segment arrow,